Best deals in the January sales 2025, chosen by shopping experts

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Whether you’ve taken down the Christmas tree or you’re waiting for the traditional 6th January dismantling, the time has come to browse the best deals in the 2025 January sales.
+Whether you’ve taken down the Christmas tree or you’re waiting for the traditional waiting until Twelfth Night to dismantle it, the new year is here, meaning it’s now time to browse the best deals in the 2025 January sales.

-From Amazon, John Lewis and Currys to M&S, Boots and Selfridges, all the biggest retailers get involved with the post-New Year’s reductions.
-Whether you’re after Apple AirPods, Charlotte Tilbury make-up or Ganni clothing, plenty of the discounts rival Black Friday.
+All the biggest retailers have gotten involved with the new year reductions, including Amazon, John Lewis and Currys to M&S, Boots and Selfridges.
+Whether you’re looking for a bargain on an air fryer, want to save on the Dyson airwrap, or need to give your wardrobe an update in Zara’s annual sale, plenty of the deals rival Black Friday.

-What with the onslaught of food and wine over the festive period, you’ll be thrilled to find a plethora January deals online, so you can shop from the comfort of your sofa with a cup of tea in-hand.

 Read more: Top deals in the January 2025 sales